OpenData-tu/documentation/02-Survey-of-Current-Landscape.md

-# Survey of Current Open Data Landscape
+# Survey of Current Landscape

 **Authorship**